DavidC001/retico-sceneGraph/README.md

 - Store and query scene graphs in a memory module across multiple camera sources.
 - Visualize scene graphs on images with bounding boxes and relationship arrows.

+To tag different camera sources, use the `meta_data` field when creating the video producing module and populate `camera_name` with the camera identifier.
+This will allow the scene graph module to differentiate between inputs from different cameras.

 ## Prerequisites
 - Python 3.8 or higher
 - PyTorch (with CUDA support for GPU acceleration)